chernistry/sentio-vnext/README.md

 ## Overview

-Sentio vNext is a boilerplate of an Retrieval-Augmented Generation (RAG) system built with a LangGraph-inspired architecture.
+Sentio vNext is a foundational boilerplate for a Retrieval-Augmented Generation (RAG) system built with a LangGraph-inspired architecture.
 It provides high-performance vector retrieval, intelligent reranking, and streaming responses with an OpenAI-compatible API.

 This system is designed for enterprise deployment with comprehensive monitoring, logging, and security considerations.